WiseFox-Tr/bitcoin_ticker---training_udemy_london_app_bewery---/README.md

 ## Abstract
-This project is a crypto currency price tracker for 20 fiat currencies !
+This project is a price tracker for some crypto / fiat currencies !

 ![App Brewery Banner](https://github.com/londonappbrewery/Images/blob/master/AppBreweryBanner.png)
 The idea of this app come from London App Brewery course "The Complete 2021 Flutter Development Bootcamp with Dart" directed by Dr. Angela Yu.